ArnaudLcm/Useless-Heap-Allocator/README.md

 ### Notes - Features I could implement
 *List of features I could consider to improve the current state of the allocator*:
 - Use XOR linked lists
+- Like GLibC allocator, have 128 bins with 64 small bins, 63 large bins and 1 unsorted bin